 If the Successful PSCell Change Report List IE is included in the ACCESS AND MOBILITY INDICATION message, NG-RAN node2 may use it to optimize PSCell change and/or PSCell addition configurations.

+If the PSCell List Container IE is included in the ACCESS AND MOBILITY INDICATION message, NG-RAN node2 may use it to identify the NG-RAN node to which the RA Report Container IE should be forwarded.